oklas/react-through/docs/basics/Direct.md

   <IndicatorAgent balance="1000" />
 ```

 Only one such direct agent may be rendered in through area.
-But through
+But any number
-containers for that area may be numbers creaed any number.
+of through containers may be created for same area.

 If you need multiple agents for same area it need to organize a way haw to
 differentiate agents from each other.
 Read about that in next chapter.